Scalable Bayesian Learning with posteriors: : Uncertainty quantification with PyTorch

 \subsection{Limitations}

-\posteriors{} supports arbitrary likelihoods and loss functions; this means that methods that utilise the specific form of the loss function (normally as classification or regression), e.g. the deterministic last layer approach in \cite{harrison2024variational} or the probit approximations from \cite{daxberger2021laplace}, are currently out of scope.
-Similarly, \posteriors{} does not assume any specific structure of the model, which makes model-aware techniques such as DVI~\cite{wu2018deterministic} or KFAC~\cite{martens2015optimizing} difficult to provide directly; however, the functional approach should allow easy composition with bespoke model-aware code.
-Finally, we opt not to include a \texttt{fit} convenience function \cite{chollet2015keras, daxberger2021laplace} in favour of the more flexible and transparent \texttt{update} framework in Figure~\ref{fig:code}.
+\posteriors{} supports arbitrary likelihoods and loss functions; as a result methods that utilise the specific form of the loss function (normally as classification or regression), e.g. the deterministic last layer approach in \cite{harrison2024variational} or the probit approximations from \cite{daxberger2021laplace}, are currently out of scope.

+Similarly, the current methods in \posteriors{} do not assume any specific structure of the model or its parameters, see Figure~\ref{fig:code}.
+However, this makes it more challenging to support model-aware techniques such as DVI~\citep{wu2018deterministic} or K-FAC~\citep{martens2015optimizing}, although the benefits of such approaches may warrant an inclusion in the library going forward.
+Specifically for K-FAC, the Fisher information matrix is assumed to exhibit a local block structure that admits cheap inversion and sampling via Kronecker-factors.
+Initially, K-FAC was only developed for feedforward layers \citep{martens2015optimizing}, before being extended to convolutional~\citep{grosse2016kronecker} and recurrent~\citep{martens2018kronecker} networks.
+More recently, it was generalized to weight-sharing networks \citep{eschenhagen2024kronecker} (including transformers and graph neural networks).
+Developing a flexible K-FAC submodule within \posteriors{}' functional framework is a high priority.
+Such a module should be suitably model-agnostic and capable of being applied across various inference methods (e.g., optimization, Laplace, VI).
+This advancement would enable scalable inference with non-diagonal Fisher information matrices, broadening the library's capabilities.

+Convergence diagnostics (e.g. \citealt{cowles1996markov}) represent a key component of MCMC workflow, however are not included directly in \posteriors{} due to the easy composition with Pyro's \citep{bingham2019pyro} extensive suite of convergence diagnostics.
+Similarly, \posteriors{} is an inference library rather than a probabilistic programming language, therefore does not include tools such as distribution definitions which can be utilized through composition with Pyro as demonstrated in Appendix~\ref{sec:PI}.
+Finally, we opt not to include a \texttt{fit} convenience function \citep{chollet2015keras, daxberger2021laplace} in favour of the more flexible and transparent \texttt{update} framework in Figure~\ref{fig:code}.